Hon-Hai-Quantum-Computing/tomography_RGD/README.md

 This program implements the RGD method described in arxiv.

-Also the MiFGD method is compared.
+Also the Momentum-inspired Factored Gradient Descent (MiFGD) method is compared.